Current Projects

 Publications:

 Stephen Yang.
-(Accepted and forthcoming).
+(2024).
 Playing with Visibility: Underground Electronic/Dance Music in the Smartphone Age.
-International Journal of Communication.

 #IChooseFish and the New Frontier of Civic Participation in Vietnam